Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

 Every house needs a waste removal system to maintain a clean environment.

-Three trash bins, each with different color are set outside the house to collect different types of trash.
+Three trash bins, each with different colors are set outside the house to collect different types of trash.

 Recycling is important to maintain a green planet.
 A suitable trash collection service in Las Vegas is Republic Services.
 They can be reached at 702-735-5151.